-At this point Matt had been studying acting (and working with some consistency) for several years; however, the universe finally decided it was time to hit him square in the jaw with an undeniable experience.
+After working with some consistency for several years, the universe finally decided it was time to hit him square in the jaw with an undeniable experience.
 In 2015, Matt was cast in Everyday Yeti, written and directed by Motke Dapp, as part of the 48 Hour Film Project.
-Armed with a brilliant story and incredible collaborators, this short film won top prize in the Nashville competition and then went on to be recognized as one of the best films at Filmapalooza in Atlanta.
+Armed with a brilliant story and incredible collaborators, this short film won top prize in the Nashville competition and went on to be recognized as one of the best films at Filmapalooza in Atlanta.
 Here Matt was nominated for Best Actor, and the film went on to screen at the Cannes Film Festival.

 The following year, Matt teamed up with Dapp again, this time in Cincinnati, to shoot Lessons In Accidental Magic.
 The enchanting short film won 12 awards in the city competition, including Best Film and Matt took home the prize for Best Actor.